 It is said that a man dreamed for three successive nights about the location of the treasure.
 On a dark night he set off with a spade to the spot he recognized from his dream.
 He began digging, and unearthed an iron bar lying beside a flat stone.
 As he began prying on the stone, an army of black cats appeared and glared at him with eyes of fire.
 The poor man grabbed the bar and whirled it about.
 The feline guardians disappeared as quickly as they appeared, but icy water began pouring into the hole, preventing the treasure from being uncovered.
 The shaken man leaped out of the hole still holding the bar, which he later fashioned into a latch.
 It provided service on one of the doors of Ipswich for many years, and perhaps still does!

-*The Ipswich Town Historian feels compelled to point out that there is no record of Harry Maine in the extensive Records and files of the Quarterly Courts of Essex County, Massachusetts.
+The Ipswich Town Historian feels compelled to point out that there is no record of Harry or Henry Maine in the extensive Records and files of the Quarterly Courts of Essex County, Massachusetts.
 Isaac Ross of Summer Street is conducting research on Henry Maine, and found the following 2 documents:

 - Waters, Thomas Franklin: “Ipswich in the Massachusetts Bay Colony“